AuReMe/esmecata/README.md

   -s SPARQL, --sparql SPARQL
                         Use sparql endpoint instead of REST queries on Uniprot.
   -p PROPAGATE_ANNOTATION, --propagate PROPAGATE_ANNOTATION
-                        Proportion [0 to 1] of the reccurence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
-0 mean the annotaitons from all proteins are propagated to the reference and 1 only the annotation occurring in all the proteins of the cluster.
+                        Proportion [0 to 1] of the frequence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
+0 mean the annotations from all proteins are propagated to the reference and 1 only the annotation occurring in all the proteins of the cluster (default).
   --uniref              Use uniref cluster to extract more annotations from the representative member of the cluster associated to the proteins.
 Needs the --sparql option.
   --expression          Extract expresion information associated to the proteins.
 Needs the --sparql option.
+  --beta                Use uniprot beta REST query.
 ````

-For each of the representative proteins conserved, esmecata will look for the annotation (GO terms, EC number, function, gene name, Interpro) in Uniprot.
+For each of the protein clusters kept after the clsutering, esmecata will look for the annotation (GO terms, EC number, function, gene name, Interpro) in Uniprot.
+By default, esmecata will look at the annotations of each proteins from a cluster and keeps only annotation occurring in all the protein of a cluster (threshold 1 of option -p).
+It is like selecting the intersection of the annotation of the cluster.
+This can be changed with the option `-p` and giving a flaot between 0 and 1.

 Then esmecata will create a tabulated file for each row of the input file and also a folder containg PathoLogic file that can be used as input for Pathway Tools.